Collegiate secret societies in North America: University of Virginia

 Secret societies have been a part of University of Virginia student life since the founding of the Eli Banana society in 1878.
 Early secret societies, such as Eli Banana and T.I.L.K.A., had secret initiations but public membership; some, such as the Hot Feet, now the IMP Society, were very public, incurring the wrath of the administration for public reveals.

 The first truly "secret society" was the Seven Society, founded circa 1905.
-Two decades before, there had been a chapter of the Mystical 7 society at Virginia, which may have been an inspiration.
+Two decades before, there had been a chapter of the Mystical 7 Society at Virginia, which may have been an inspiration.
 Nothing is known about the Seven Society except for their philanthropy to the university; members are revealed at their death.
-A few other societies flourished around the turn of the 20th century, such as the Z Society (formerly Zeta), which were founded in 1892, the IMP Society, reformulated in 1913 after the Hot Feet were banned in 1908, and Eli Banana, are still active at the university today.
+A few other societies flourished around the turn of the 20th century, such as the Z Society (formerly Zeta), which was founded in 1892, The IMP Society, reformulated in 1913 after the Hot Feet was banned in 1908, and Eli Banana are still active at the university today.
 The Thirteen Society was founded on February 13, 1889.
 After an unknown period of inactivity, they reemerged in 2004.
 Currently, The Thirteen Society operates as a mainly honorary society for those who demonstrate "unselfish service to the University and excellence in their respective fields of activity."

 New societies have periodically appeared at the university during the 20th century.
 The most notable is the P.U.M.P.K.I.N.
 Society, a secret group that rewards contributions to the university and which was founded before 1970; and the Society of the Purple Shadows, founded 1963, who are only seen in public in purple robes and hoods and who seek to "safeguard vigilantly the University traditions".
 The A.N.G.E.L.S.
 Society started sometime in the late 1900s is known to place white roses and letters on doors of those mourning, needing encouragement, or showing "kind behavior" to others.
 They are known to promote a stronger community of kindness throughout the university, completing many acts of service for students and faculty.
 Many of the secret societies listed contribute to the university either financially or through awards or some other form of recognition of excellence at the university.

 University of Washington

 The University of Washington in Seattle, Washington is known for one secret society, the Oval Club.
 Founded in 1907, the Oval Club was founded to "promote student unity and cooperation, develop cultural leaders and preserve traditions of the University of Washington".
 Records for Oval Club meetings have been kept by the University of Washington Library's Special Collection dating up to 1963, and membership is publicly acknowledged for Oval Club.